When do animations come in handy for designers? How do you animate a design in Fusion? Look no further than this comprehensive tutorial.

 2. With your design file open, make sure the Workspace is Animation.

-4. Drag the playhead on the timeline to the Scratch Zone.
+4. Move the playhead into the Scratch Zone if you need to adjust the setup without recording actions to the animation timeline.
 The Scratch Zone is the small space to the left of the beginning of the animation timeline.

 5. Click the ViewCube in the faces of the design.